hvqzao/burp-flow/README.md

 ## Changelog

+2017-03-10 - 1.10
+- added "Reflect" column (analysis result is available in tooltip)

 2017-03-09 - 1.09
 - "display only requests with responses" should now work properly
 - url field is now wider by default